laurentkempe/blog/source/_drafts/dotnet-aspire-and-dev-container.md

 Dev containers are defined using a `devcontainer.json` file.
 This file defines the development container and is placed in a `.devcontainer` folder in your project.

 Create a folder for your project, and inside create another folder named `.devcontainer`.
 Inside the `.devcontainer` folder, create a `devcontainer.json` file.
-Then edit `devcontainer.json` file and copy paster the following:
+Then edit the `devcontainer.json` file and copy-paste the following:

 ```json .devcontainer/devcontainer.json
 {